Solar panels

 How does solar net metering work?

-In Australia, solar net metering is regulated differently depending on which state or territory you live in.
-However, the overall concept remains the same.
+In Australia, solar net metering is regulated differently depending on your state or territory.
+However, the concept remains the same.
 When the homeowner generates more electricity than they need, it flows back to the grid and is measured by a two-way electricity net meter (not to be confused with a smart meter).

 Other types of net metering in Australia

-Aside from what net metering offers those with solar panels installed, there are other types available.
+Aside from the standard net metering offers for those with solar panels, there are a few other types available.

 Virtual net metering

-This is a common process designed primarily for those who do not have a personal solar panel system installed on their property.
-This system enables households to subscribe to a shared solar panel site, allowing them to receive energy supply without the requirement of owning solar panels.
-The electricity generated goes back into the power grid, and the customer gets credit to their electricity bill.
+The electricity generated goes back into the power grid, and the customer gets a credit to their electricity bill relative to the size of their share.
 This option allows you to have solar even if you are unable to install the solar panel system on your property.

 Aggregate net metering